LALalitViyogi/Web-Dev-Work/README.md

-# basic-webdevelopment-project
+# Web-Dev-Work

-This Project is dedicated for Site Of Viyogi Enterprise.
+It is basic site for Viyogi Enterprises.

-Project is based on dynamically generation of web pages for front end.
+"Don't Learn To Work, Work To Learn"

+Features:
+dynamic,Data driven.

 Libraries used:

-Flask,Request,Sqlite
+Flask

+Languages Used:

+Python,Jinja, Javascript, Sql.